ndekopon/liveapi_playgrounds/ref/readme.txt

 - Can I connect to multiple servers?
 Yes!
 Theoretically, any amount of servers can be specified through the json config file.
 Please note, however, that connecting to more than one server may affect the game's performance.

+- Why do I sometimes get "Could not parse your request correctly!" when it is correctly formed?
+If you are sending many requests within an extremely short amount of time (e.g. dozens of requests per second) the WebSocket library of either server or client may batch the requests in an attempt to efficiently process/transport them.
+This batching can cause issues when reconstructing the requests and has been observed when making requests in JSON format.
+Switch to protobuf or try reducing the frequency of requests to mitigate the problem.

 - Will you be adding more events or API request methods?
 Yes!
 Stay tuned!